hashicorp/terraform-provider-azurerm/website/docs/r/spring_cloud_service.html.markdown

 The `default_build_service` block supports the following:

 * `container_registry_name` - (Optional) Specifies the name of the container registry used in the default build service.

 ---

+The `marketplace` block supports the following:

+* `plan` - (Required) Specifies the plan id of the 3rd Party Artifact that is being procured.

+* `publisher` - (Required) Specifies the publisher id of the 3rd Party Artifact that is being bought.

+* `product` - (Required) Specifies the 3rd Party artifact that is being procured.

+---